hydra-dynamix/erasmus/README.md

 # Erasmus: AI Context Watcher for Development

 ## Overview
 Erasmus is a powerful context watcher that enhances your development environment by tracking project state and providing intelligent assistance through AI integration.
-It's designed to work with Cursor and Windsurf IDEs to provide contextual guidance during development.
+It's designed to work with cursor and windsurf IDEs to provide contextual guidance during development.

 ## How It Works